aemovahed/Introduction-to-Computing-Systems-and-Programming/README.md

 # Introduction-to-Computing-Systems-and-Programming
-Introduction to Computing Systems and Programming Course - UT Fall 2022
+This repository contains computer assignments from the Introduction to Computing Systems and Programming course(Fall 2022) at the University of Tehran.